sauravsaran99/TataCliq-Back-end/README.md

 # TataCliq-Back-end
 This is a clone of TataCliq.com.
-It is an ecommerce-website for buying different products.This projext was completed within 4 days .
+It is an ecommerce-website for buying different products.This project was completed within 4 days .

 # Deploy Link
 https://sleepy-scrubland-64819.herokuapp.com/home